Netherlands Visa and Passport Requirements

 Entry with pets

 When bringing a pet from another EU country, the animal must have a microchip or tattoo, an EU pet passport and a valid rabies vaccination certificate (the vaccination must have taken place at least 21 days prior to travel).
 Animals from outside the EU must also have an ISO 11784/11785 compliant 15-digit microchip.
-Depending on if your pet is from a high-rabies country or a rabies-controlled country, your pet either has to be vaccinated first or microchipped first.
+Depending on whether your pet is from a high-rabies country or a rabies-controlled country, your pet either has to be vaccinated first or microchipped first.
 For pets from high-rabies countries, a rabies titer test also has to be administered 30 days after the vaccination.
-Please check how the European Union classifies the country you are travelling from to follow the right procedure.
 A veterinary certificate issued by an authorised veterinarian is also required when entering the Netherlands with a pet from outside of the EU.

 Our visa and passport information is updated regularly and is correct at the time of publishing,

 We strongly recommend that you verify critical information unique to your trip with the relevant embassy before travel.

 Embassies and tourist offices